Bizzarrini: P538S

 Officially, three or four chassis were originally built in period, destined to race in the United States by Mike Gammino and Le Mans.
 Today, not less than a dozen (or more) chassis are in existence, some of these replicas claiming to be the real cars raced in Le Mans.
 At least two of the replicas are Lamborghini V12 powered.
 These V12 powered cars were truly the long-awaited Bizzarrini dream — his own engine and chassis.

 BZ-2001

-In 1990, Bizzarrini was involved in the design of a one-off supercar model.
-Based on Ferrari Testarossa components, Bizzarrini and his team designed an amazing and superb car.
-The car was showed to the public for the first time at Pebble Beach in 1993.
-The car’s design is inspired to Bizzarrini 5300 GT Spyder but the Bizzarrini BZ-2001 is also considered as the true successor of the P538.
-To build the car were invested about 3 millions dollars, an astronomical amount for that time.
+In 1990, Bizzarrini was involved in the design of a one-off supercar model based on Ferrari Testarossa chassis and running gear with a carbon fiber body.
+The car was shown to the public for the first time at Pebble Beach in 1993.
+It was designed by a team led by car designer Barry Watkins, with the design being inspired by the Bizzarrini 5300 GT Spyder, although it is also considered to be the true successor to the P538.
+About 3 million dollars was invested to build the car, an astronomical amount for that time.

-The car was the first one of a planned production run, but it remained the only one ever produced.
+The car was planned to be put in production, but it remained the only one ever produced.

-The performance of the car 0-60 mph in 3.9 seconds was remarkable in the early 90’s, it was even faster than the Ferrari F40.